-- 1674 The SDD author needs to communicate constraints on resources for a variety of purposes.

-- Some constraints must be met for the requirements of a content element to be met.
-See the Requirements Type section [4.7.1].
+- 1432 The SDD author needs to communicate constraints on resources for a variety of purposes. - Some constraints must be met for the requirements of a content element to be met.
+See the RequirementsType section [4.7.1].

 - Other constraints must be met for a resource to serve as the required base for an update.
-See the RequiredBaseType section [4.7.8].

-- Still others must be met for to satisfy a condition that determines the applicability of a content element or completion action.
+See the RequiredBaseType section [4.7.8]. - Still others must be met for to satisfy a condition that determines the applicability of a content element or completion action.
 See the ConditionType section [4.5.1] and the CompletionType section [4.3.14].

-- The Constraint types described in this section support identification of resource constraints in these various contexts.
+The Constraint types described in this section support identification of resource constraints in these various contexts.
 These types are:

-- 1683 CapacityConstraint
+- 1441 CapacityConstraint

-- 1684 ConsumptionConstraint
+- 1442 ConsumptionConstraint

-- 1685 PropertyConstraint
+- 1443 PropertyConstraint

-- 1686 VersionConstraint
+- 1444 VersionConstraint

-- 1687 UniquenessConstraint
+- 1445 UniquenessConstraint

-- 1688 RelationshipConstraint
+- 1446 RelationshipConstraint

+- 1447 AuthorizationConstraint

-- All of these constraint types are constraints on a property of a resource.
-There are different constraint types because there are distinct semantics for different types of resource properties.
-Examples of these varying semantics include constraints that the property value be:
+All of these constraint types are constraints on a resource.
+There are different constraint types because there are distinct semantics for each type of constraint.
+Examples are:

-- within a certain range:
+- values within a certain range;

-- one of a set of values; - all of a set of values;
+- one of a set of values:

+- all of a set of values:

-- equal to a certain value; - no more than or no less than a certain value; - no more than or no less than a certain value when all constraints of that type are added together.
+- equal to a certain value;

+- no more than or no less than a certain value;

+- no more than or no less than a certain value when all constraints of that type are added together.